+Pr., CED 622 or departmental approval.
 Introduction to theory construction and understanding.
 Emphasis on the development of a personal theory of counseling that integrates the research, concepts, and application of effective individual counseling relationships.
-Experiential and didactic in nature. - 629.
-Counseling Theory and Practice II (5).
-Pr., CED 628.
+Experiential and didactic in nature

+629 Counseling Theory and Practice II (5)
-A continuation of CED 628 providing further insights into other theoretical formulations of counseling as well as some preliminary practical application under supervision. - Group Dynamics in Counseling (2).

 Pr., CED 628 or departmental approval.
+A continuation of CED 628 providing further insights into other theoretical formulations of counseling as well as some preliminary practical application under supervision

+630 Group Dynamics and Procedures in Counseling (5)